20 Easy Ways to Reduce Your Plastic Waste Today

 1. Use Washable, Reusable Silicone Baggies

-Use washable, reusable silicone baggies (like these, available at amazon) instead of single-use plastic baggies.
-Alternatively, cloth bags or beeswax-coated cloth wraps work just as well for storing sandwiches or for covering food or drinks in the refrigerator.
+Use washable, reusable silicone baggies (like these, available on Amazon) instead of single-use plastic.
+Alternatively, cloth bags or beeswax-coated cloth wraps work just as well for storing sandwiches or covering food or drinks in the refrigerator.

 2. Buy Pet Toys and Accessories Made of Canvas

 Buy pet toys and accessories made of canvas, natural rubber, or hemp instead of plastic.
 Harry Barker has been making eco-friendly dog supplies since 1997!
-Plus, the jury’s still out on whether pets absorb toxins from plastic chew toys – even more reason to avoid plastic altogether.
+The jury is still out on whether pets absorb toxins from plastic chew toys, so there’s even more reason to avoid plastic altogether.

 DIY pet toys are also a cheap option – sometimes, a dog only wants an old sock!
-And cats are well-known for getting hours of joy out of simple cardboard boxes.
+Cats are well-known for getting hours of joy out of simple cardboard boxes.
 Consider using old feather pillows as pet beds instead of store-bought mattresses stuffed with plastic-based filler.

 3. Opt for Wooden Pencils Over Mechanical Ones

-The plastic pencil parts and plastic packaging of the lead refills add up.
+The plastic parts of the pencils and the plastic packaging of the lead refills add up.
 Try out these pencils made of reused newspapers!
-Pens always contain plastic, so be sure to purchase ones made out of recycled materials.
+Pens always contain plastic, so be sure to purchase ones made of recycled materials.

 But before buying any new pens or pencils, inspect your house, car, and desk.
-That pen you accidentally took from the bank may still be full of ink at the bottom of a drawer!
+That pen you accidentally took from the bank may still be full of ink in a drawer!

 4. Get that Plastic Out of Your Hair

 Terra Ties and Kooshoo make 100% biodegradable hair ties.
-Etsy has many eco-friendly hair accessories available, or you can get crafty with some ribbon and make your own.
+Etsy has many eco-friendly hair accessories available, or you can make your own by getting crafty with ribbon.

 5. Avoid Acrylic Paints

 Did you know acrylic paints are made of plastic?
 Acrylic is a type of plastic!
-But it is possible, and fun, to mix your own paints using nature’s dyes and powders.
+But it is possible and fun to mix your paints using nature’s dyes and powders.

 Mix water with dirt to make brown, beet juice to make purple, and turmeric to make orange.
 Add a binding agent, like egg yolks, to make the paint stick.
 Be careful, as these pigments stain.
 Adding vinegar will make the colors more vivid.